TimeForLuke/The-Unknown-Server/README.md

 The following plugins are currently in use:

-- [CoreProtect](https://www.spigotmc.org/resources/coreprotect.8631/) v2.14.2.
-All rights reserved.
-The jar file is not included in this repository.
 - [EssentialsX](https://ci.drtshock.net/job/EssentialsX/) v2.0.1-b319.
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
 - [EssentialsXChat](https://ci.drtshock.net/job/EssentialsX/) v2.0.1-b319.
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
 - [EssentialsXSpawn](https://ci.drtshock.net/job/EssentialsX/) v2.0.1-b319.
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.